 Other quick & easy recipes

-Who doesn’t like a tasty dish that requires minimum preparation?
-Here are a few more recipes in the “quick and easy” category:
+Who doesn’t like tasty dishes that require minimum preparation?
+Here are a few more to try:

 Shrimp and Egg Stir-Fry (滑蛋虾仁)